A distributed augmented Lagrangian decomposition algorithm for constrained optimization: Introduction

 The specialized techniques for decomposing the AL can be traced back to early works \cite{gabay1976dual,watanabe1978decomposition,glowinski1987augmented,tatjewski1989new}.
 Recent literatures involve Diagonal Quadratic Approximation (DQA) \cite{mulvey1992diagonal,ruszczynski1995convergence,berger1994extension}, Accelerated Distributed Augmented Lagrangian (ADAL) \cite{chatzipanagiotis2015augmented,chatzipanagiotis2015distributednoise}, and Alternating Direction Method of Multipliers (ADMM) \cite{eckstein1989splitting,eckstein1992douglas}.
 The core idea of DQA lies in generating separable approximations of the primal step taken in ALM, which iteratively converge to the true primal steps through the addition of correction steps.
 It is worth noting that ADAL, introduced in \cite{chatzipanagiotis2015augmented}, was inspired by DQA and can be viewed as a truncated version of the DQA algorithm.
 Another approach to decomposition-coordination is ADMM, employing the Gauss-Seidel scheme.
 Initially, ADMM was primarily used to solve optimization problems with two blocks of variables \cite{boyd2011distributed}, which we refer to as classic ADMM in this paper.
 Nevertheless, the convergence of ADMM when directly extended to optimization problems involving multiple blocks of variables remains an unresolved issue \cite{chen2016direct}.
 Furthermore, to address problems in various scenarios, numerous variants of classic ADMM have been proposed by previous researchers \cite{yangSurveyADMMVariants2022}.

-However, the aforementioned distributed optimization algorithms typically rely on varying degrees of assumptions, particularly regarding the separability and convexity of the objective function, the existence or linearity of constraints, and are often limited to a two-level hierarchy in the sequence of subproblem solving.
+However, the aforementioned distributed optimization algorithms typically rely on varying degrees of assumptions, particularly regarding the separability and convexity of the objective function, and are often limited to a two-level hierarchy in the sequence of subproblem solving.
 These assumptions are fundamental to their theoretical foundations and practical performance.
 Moreover, these algorithms typically adhere to a fixed subproblem-solving sequence, either simply serial or parallel, without delving deeply into the internal structure of the problem.
 Against this backdrop, this paper introduces a novel distributed optimization technique, the Distributed Augmented Lagrangian Decomposition (DALD) method, designed for distributed solutions to more general optimization problems.
-What sets this method apart is its ability to handle objective functions that may include non-separable terms, without requiring linear constraints.
+What sets this method apart is its ability to handle objective functions that may include non-separable terms, while enabling distributed optimization over flexible communication topologies.
 During the development of this method, we also reveal the essence of existing distributed optimization algorithms based on the AL techniques.

 The main contributions of this paper are as follows: \begin{itemize} \item[a)] A distributed solver-agnostic optimization technique, DALD, is introduced, along with a rigorous convergence proof for its standard version.